The purpose of the Main ID Register is to return the device ID code that contains information about the processor.

 Figure 3.1 shows the bit arrangement of the Main ID Register.

 The contents of the Main ID Register depend on the specific implementation.
 Table 3.4 shows how the bit values correspond with the Main ID Register functions.

 Indicates the implementor, ARM:

 Indicates the variant number of the processor:

 Indicates that the architecture is given in the feature registers:

 Indicates the part number, Cortex-A8:

-Indicates the revision number, or minor revision, of the processor:
+Indicates the revision number of the processor:

 If an Opcode_2 value corresponding to an non-implemented or reserved ID register with CRm equal to c0 and Opcode_1 = 0 is encountered, the system control coprocessor returns the value of the Main ID Register.

 Table 3.5 shows the results of attempted access for each mode.